-- Move person to fresh air. - If person is not breathing, call 911 or ambulance, begin artificial respiration immediately, preferably mouth-to-mouth, if possible. - Call a poison control center or doctor for further treatment advice.
+- · Move person to fresh air. - If person is not breathing, call 911 or an ambulance; then give artificial respiration, preferably by mouth-to-mouth, if possible. - Keep warm and make sure person can breathe freely. - · Call a poison control center or doctor for further treatment advice.